Putting the Financial Industry in the Black

 6.9 percent do so at the entry to mid-level.
 There are some signs of progress – albeit very slow progress –but the truth is, this situation is improving for every minority group except Black Americans.

 The other unfortunate reality is that Black-owned businesses have historically had unequal access to capital and financing options.
 Data from the US Federal Reserve found Black-owned businesses are twice as likely to be rejected for loans and comprise the most likely group to have applied for and be rejected for a credit card, limiting progress, growth, and opportunity.
 I suspect that as we address these inequities and have greater representation of Black employees in senior roles, we will also see more fair and balanced access to capital amongst minority-owned businesses.
 In the effort to empower such businesses, exploring resources like business credit cards at nav.com could potentially provide valuable financial support and bridge the gap in securing the necessary funds for growth and success.
+If you want to start investing in stocks, there are trading robots that could help you become a successful trader.

 Diversity and inclusion matters.
 Forging a strong relationship between the Black Community and the Financial Services industry is imperative.
 It’s both the right thing and the smart thing to do.
 The value of diversity has been proven time and again.
 Employee performance in companies with high diversity is 12 percent better than businesses with lower levels of diversity.
 Decision making is proven to be faster and more effective, innovation is greater, and experiences are richer.
 Research from Boston Consulting Group found companies with diverse management teams have 19 percent higher revenues generated by innovation than those without.